vodailuong2510/SignBoard-Detection/README.md

-# Sign-Board-Detection-with-YOLOv8
+# Sign Board Detection using YOLOv8

-This project leverages the YOLOv8 object detection model to accurately identify and localize sign boards in images or video streams
+This project uses **YOLOv8** to detect and localize sign boards in images efficiently.
+It is designed for quick and accurate detection in static images.

+## Features
+- Detects sign boards in various conditions.
+- High detection accuracy for image-based inputs.